 - This statement is given in respect of the Accounts for Orkney Islands Council Pension Fund.
-As Statutory Officer for Finance (Section 95 officer) for the Council, I acknowledge my responsibility for ensuring the proper administration of the financial affairs of the Pension Fund.
+As Statutory Officer for Finance (Section 95 officer) for the Council as Administering Authority, I acknowledge my responsibility for ensuring the proper administration of the financial affairs of the Pension Fund.
 This includes ensuring appropriate advice is given to the Pension Fund on all financial matters, keeping proper financial records and accounts, and maintaining an effective system of internal financial control. - 2.
 The system of internal financial control operates within a financial strategy and is based on a framework of delegation and accountability for officers and elected members embodied in procedural standing orders, financial regulations, scheme of delegation, scheme of administration, committees and sub-committees, supported by a framework of administrative procedures including the segregation of duties, and regular financial management information.
-In particular, this includes: - (a) Comprehensive accounting systems that record income and expenditure for both member and investment activities, - (b) Regular reviews of investment reports that measure investment returns against agreed benchmarks, - (c) Regular reviews of investment manager reports that measure performance against agreed targets, and - (d) Independent performance reviews of the Fund by the Fund's investment consultant and performance monitoring services provider. - 3.
+In particular, this includes: - Comprehensive accounting systems that record income and expenditure for both member and investment activities, - Regular reviews of investment reports that measure investment returns against agreed benchmarks, - Regular reviews of investment manager reports that measure performance against agreed targets, and - Independent performance reviews of the Fund by the Fund's investment consultant and performance monitoring services provider. - 3.
 The system can provide only reasonable and not absolute assurance that assets are safeguarded, transactions authorised and properly recorded, and that material errors or irregularities are either prevented or would be detected within a timely period. - 4.
 The Pension Fund responds to findings and recommendations of external audit, scrutiny and inspection bodies and its own independent internal audit section.
 The Monitoring and Audit Committee is integral to overseeing independent and objective assurance and monitoring improvements in internal control and governance. - 5.
+During 2013/14 in response to recommendations in the annual audit plan, budgets were put in place to enable better monitoring of administration performance of the Pension Fund. - 6.
 The Chief Internal Auditor (CIA) reports to the Chief Executive and the Monitoring and Audit Committee and is in regular contact with the Head of Finance and Monitoring Officer.
-The CIA provides an independent and objective annual assurance statement on the effectiveness of internal control, risk management and governance based on the delivery of an approved plan of systematic and continuous internal audit review of the Council's arrangements. - 6.
-My review of the effectiveness of the system of internal financial control is informed by: - (a) The work of the Internal Auditors as described above; - (b) The work of professional accountancy staff within the Council; - (c) The External Auditors' reports. - 7.
-I have undertaken the role of the Statutory Officer for Finance (Section 95 Officer), who's duties include putting in place the arrangements for the proper administration of financial affairs of the Pension Fund.
-Having reviewed the above, it is my opinion that reasonable assurance can be placed upon the adequacy and effectiveness of the Council's internal financial control systems during the year ended 31 March 2013.
+The CIA provides an independent and objective annual assurance statement on the effectiveness of internal control, risk management and governance based on the delivery of an approved plan of systematic and continuous internal audit review of the Council's arrangements.
+However for the year ended 31 March 2014, Internal Audit did not carry out any specific work on the Pension Fund. - 7.
+My review of the effectiveness of the system of internal financial control is informed by: - The work of professional accountancy staff within the Council; - The External Auditors' reports.

-- 8. However, I have noted that work in the following areas would further enhance the internal financial control environment to manage financial risks: - (a) The ongoing implementation of: - Recommendations made by Internal Audit and External Audit, with particular emphasis on prompt implementation of high priority recommendations. - The regular review and compliance testing of Procedural Standing Orders, Financial Regulations and the Scheme of Delegation and the formal adoption of these by the Pension Fund.
+- 8. I have undertaken the role of the Statutory Officer for Finance (Section 95 Officer), whose duties include putting in place the arrangements for the proper administration of financial affairs of the Pension Fund.
+Having reviewed the above, it is my opinion that reasonable assurance can be placed upon the adequacy and effectiveness of the Council's internal financial control systems during the year ended 31 March 2014. - 9.
+However, I have noted that further work on implementing recommendations made by External Audit, with particular emphasis on prompt implementation of high priority recommendations, would further enhance the internal financial control environment to manage financial risks.
+In addition there is an on-going need for the regular review and compliance testing of Procedural Standing Orders, Financial Regulations and the Scheme of Delegation.
+Any updates to these governance documents would be subject to formal adoption by the Pension Fund.